universal-vue/docs/docs/plugins/uvue.md

     // ...
   },

-  // Before new Vue is called: good place to define some routes or vuex modules beforeCreate(context, inject, vueOptions) {
+  // Before new Vue is called: good place to define some routes or Vuex modules async beforeCreate(context, inject, vueOptions) {
     // Warning: context.app is not already defined here!
+    //...
+  },

+  // After root component was created async created(context) {
+    // context.app is now defined and equal to your root component (e.g. App.vue)
     //...
   },